WeblateOrg/weblate/docs/admin/config.rst

 redirection to HTTPS URL.

-The HTTPS redirection might be problematic in some cases and you might hit issue with infite redirection in case you are using a reverse proxy doing SSL termination which does not correctly pass protocol headers to Django.
+The HTTPS redirection might be problematic in some cases and you might hit issue with infinite redirection in case you are using a reverse proxy doing SSL termination which does not correctly pass protocol headers to Django.
 Please tweak your reverse proxy configuration to emit ``X-Forwarded-Proto`` or ``Forwarded`` headers or configure :setting:`django:SECURE_PROXY_SSL_HEADER` to